 How Does DNA Work?

 The difference between genes, chromosomes, DNA, and the genome is illustrated by the analogy of a recipe book

-What is DNA?
-Deoxyribonucleic acid is the chemical that encodes our entire biological blueprint.
+DNA, or deoxyribonucleic acid, is the chemical that encodes your biological blueprint.

 The relationship between DNA and chromosomes

-The relationship between DNA and chromosomes.
-Genes are long sequences of base pairs within DNA, which bundles into chromatin fibres to make chromosomes when cells divide.
+Genes are long stretches of DNA which bundle into chromosomes when cells divide.

 DNA base pairs (A, C, G, T) attached to the sugar-phosphate backbone

-The structure of DNA.
-DNA base pairs (A, C, G, T) attached to the sugar-phosphate backbone.
+The DNA base pairs (A, C, G, T) attached to the sugar-phosphate backbone.

 Base pairing of DNA is extremely reliable.
-But mistakes do occur—at an estimated rate of 1 in 100 million bases per generation in humans.
-This is how we get mutations which alter our genetic code.
+But heritable mistakes do occur—at an estimated rate of 1 in 100 million bases per generation in humans.
+This is how we get mutations which alter our genetic code, potentially culminating in disease or adaptation.

+How Does DNA Work?